jellyfin-archive/jellyfin-docs/docs/index.md

 Want to know more about administering a Jellyfin server?
 Check out these pages!

-* [Quick-start guide](/administrator-docs/first-time): What to do after you've installed Jellyfin to get it up and running.
+* [Quick-Start Guide](/administrator-docs/quick-start): What to do after you've installed Jellyfin to get it up and running.
 * [Migrating from Emby](/administrator-docs/migrate-from-emby): How to migrate an existing Emby 3.5.2 installation to Jellyfin.
 * [Plugins](/administrator-docs/plugins): How to install plugins in Jellyfin.
 * [Port Bindings](/administrator-docs/port-bindings)